 "I, (name and title of consultant), am associated with the firm of (name of firm).
-I am a member of the American Academy of Actuaries and have been retained by the (name of organization) with regard to loss reserves, actuarial liabilities and related items.
+I am a member of the American Academy of Actuaries and have been retained by the (name of organization) to render an opinion with regard to loss reserves, actuarial liabilities and related items.
 I was appointed on [date of appointment] in accordance with the requirements of the annual statement instructions.
 I meet the Academy qualification standards for rendering the opinion."